Machy8/Macdom/README.md

   content is not being compiled
 /SKIP
 ```
+Other ignored areas in basic settings: script, style
 ##Examples
 See examples in the “examples” directory.
 There are examples on everything that is possible to do with Macdom.
 Just copy the content of those files into **@layout.latte** and see what happened.